 Toronto's best kept secret

 The Club's wine pricing policy reflects a desire to provide a significant and special benefit to our dues paying members in order to encourage their support of our regular dining facilities.
-The Club has a policy that ensures that wine served for regular Club dining will never be subject to a mark-up of more than $27 per bottle, regardless of the retail price of the wine.
+The Club has a policy that ensures that wine served for member's regular Club dining will never be subject to a mark-up of more than $28 per bottle, regardless of the retail price of the wine.
 This advantage is illustrated in the following chart, which compares some of the Club's wine prices with those of a popular Toronto bistro-style restaurant that claims to have a "remarkably fair pricing policy" for its wine.

 The mark-up applied to wine on a restaurant wine list is routinely 300% of retail and can climb to even greater heights depending on the establishment concerned.
 Indeed, it can be maddening to arrive at a restaurant for dinner, only to find that wine prices have been carefully manipulated to extract the largest number of dollars from your wallet.